marios-code-path/kotlin-spring-reactive-shell/rsocket-security-basic/index.md

 }
 ```

-Finally, we can put the whole thing together and expose it as an RSocket service.
+Finally, we can put the whole thing together and expose it as an RSocket server with help from Spring Boot!

 ### Putting the App together

-The production application will configure security rules, create the exposed services, and provide other support beans that we will discuss later on.
-In the next listing, we will look at enabling Spring Security for RSocket.
+The production application will configure security rules, create the exposed messaging routes, and provide a user database where run-time authentication and authorization can be derived.
+In the next listing, we will look at enabling Spring Security for RSocket services.

 ```kotlin
 @EnableReactiveMethodSecurity  // 1